Azure

 Note:Username and password are required only for authorizing the application permissions.
 These values are not stored in SaaS Management.

-When adding the Azure application, it is important to make sure that anonymized users are not imported from Office 365 into SaaS Management.
+Important:Before Integrating Azure With SaaS Management, you must complete the following task to ensure that anonymized users are not imported from Azure into SaaS Management.
 You will need to access reports that provide information about your organization’s use of applications and services.

 To view reports with anonymized user data: